Mark-GallagherJr/AUSSP-EAGLE-Parts/README.md

-# AUSSP-EAGLE-Parts
+# Auburn University Small Satellite Program: EAGLE-Parts
-Contains parts for EAGLE not included in the default libraries.
+Contains parts for EAGLE not included in the default libraries, but needed by AUSSP.

 These parts were made in EAGLE 6, but should be compatible with current versions of EAGLE.
 They will be missing the 3D attributes used by the 3D renderer in EAGLE 7 and above.

 ## Installation